 4. Hook buyers with a compelling opening statement

 Tantalize buyers — and leave them craving more — by spotlighting one of your home’s standout features in the first sentence of your ad.
-Take this opening statement for a listing describing a rustic hideaway in Marin County, Calif., for instance:
+Take this opening statement for a listing describing a rustic hideaway in Marin County, California for instance:

 Imagine tossing another log on the fire in your cozy redwood timber cabin, tucked away in the gorgeous hills of Mill Valley on a serene and private ¾-acre lot.